MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/atp-safe-links.md

 - **Do not track when users click safe links**: Enables or disables tracking of user clicks related to blocked URLs in Office documents.
 The recommended value for this setting is Off.

-- **Do not let users click through safe links to original URL**: Allows or blocks users from clicking through to the original blocked URL.
+- **Do not let users click through safe links to original URL**: Allows or blocks users from clicking through to the original blocked URL in Office documents.
 The default and recommended value for this setting is On.

 For more information about the recommended values for Standard and Strict policy settings, see [Safe Links policy settings in custom policies for specific users](recommended-settings-for-eop-and-office365-atp.md#safe-links-policy-settings-in-custom-policies-for-specific-users).

 ### How Safe Links works in Office documents

 At a high level, here's how Safe Links protection works for URLs in Office documents.
-The supported versions of Office and the supported Office apps are described in the previous [Safe Links settings for Office documents](#safe-links-settings-for-office-documents) section.
+The supported versions of Office and the supported Office apps are described in the previous section.

 1. A user who is signed in to Office 365 Enterprise using their work or school account opens a supported Office document and clicks a link in the document.